stencillogic/Start-with-Rust-fast/README.md

 ```

 At the same time child modules can access parent module without restriction.
-`super` keyword can be used to access elements from parent module, e.g.:
+`super` keyword can be used to access elements from the parent module, e.g.:

 ``` rust
 fn func() {}